NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``mech_vent_fan_power``
      - W
      -
      - The fan power of the mechanical ventilation.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Whole Ventilation Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-ventilation-fan>`_) is used.
    * - ``mech_vent_num_units_served``
      - #
      -